Cambridgeshire Archive is the main repository for material found as part of archaeological fieldwork in the county.

 It is best practice for any archaeological project to prepare a final archive for future researchers to consult.
 This applies for local amateur projects to major schemes undertaken by the largest of commercial companies.

 Archaeological archives are large and bulky, requiring space to store and expertise to manage.
-The council currently holds nearly 10,000 boxes of material from over 1000 sites.
+The council currently holds over 12,000 boxes of material from over 1000 sites.

 Many of these archives are considered to be of national significance in terms of what they tell us about previous communities.